 Q. My divorce was final last year, and the three kids live with me.
 Now my ex says that since he’s paying child support, he’s going to claim them as dependents on his return.
 He says that means I can’t claim them on mine.
 Is that true?

-A. Not unless your divorce decree gives him that right.
-Since the general rule for qualifying children demands that the child live with you more than half the year, children of divorced parents are usually dependents of the custodial parent.
+A. Not likely.
+The general rule for qualifying children demands that the child live with you more than half the year and therefore children of divorced parents are usually dependents of the custodial parent.
 There are exceptions.
-The custodial parent can release the exemption to his or her ex-spouse by signing a written declaration (Form 8332) that the noncustodial spouse must attach to the tax return each year he or she claims the children as dependents.
-Or if your divorce decree gives your ex-spouse the right to claim the children, he can do so if he attaches key pages of that document to his tax return.
+The custodial parent can release the dependency claim (or perhaps be forced to do so by the court) to his or her ex-spouse by signing a written declaration (Form 8332) that the noncustodial spouse must attach to the tax return each year he or she claims the children as dependents.
 Otherwise, you get to claim the children as your dependents.
 If your ex-spouse claims them, too, the IRS will step in and likely deny his claim.
 Also read What Happens When Both Parents Claim a Child on a Tax Return for more information on this topic.

 Adult child in need